rolandyuwy/tp/docs/team/bchenghi.md

     * Highlights: This required changes to test cases on duplicate food items as well as the error messages for commands due to duplicate food items.

 * **Enhancements to existing features**:
   * Expired and Expiring lists shows tags for each `Food`, and ensured the tags are always visible by wrapping them if they are larger than the width of the GUI.
-Implementation was difficult as it required a good understanding of FlowPane, widthProperty of Nodes and use of listeners to update width of nodes in JavaFX.
-It involved many tests and trials.
-(Pull requests [\#173](https://github.com/AY2021S1-CS2103T-F13-4/tp/pull/173))
+Implementation was difficult as it required an understanding of FlowPane, widthProperty of Nodes and use of listeners to update width of nodes in JavaFX for the wrapping to work correctly.
+It also involved many tests and trials.
+(Pull request [\#173](https://github.com/AY2021S1-CS2103T-F13-4/tp/pull/173))
-  * The order of food cards in the Expired and Expiring lists used to change unexpectedly, which occurred when fields of foods in the lists were edited.
-This was remedied by sorting them by their `Description` then `ExpiryDate`.
-(Pull requests [\#181](https://github.com/AY2021S1-CS2103T-F13-4/tp/pull/181))
+  * The order of food cards in the Expired and Expiring lists used to change unexpectedly when fields of foods in the lists were edited.
+This was remedied by sorting them by their `Description` first, then `ExpiryDate`, when previously it was sorted by just `ExpiryDate`.
+(Pull request [\#181](https://github.com/AY2021S1-CS2103T-F13-4/tp/pull/181))

 * **Code contributed**:
 [[Functional code](https://nus-cs2103-ay2021s1.github.io/tp-dashboard/#breakdown=true&search=bchenghi&sort=groupTitle&sortWithin=title&since=2020-08-14&timeframe=commit&mergegroup=&groupSelect=groupByRepos&checkedFileTypes=docs~functional-code~test-code~other&tabOpen=true&tabType=authorship&zFR=false&tabAuthor=bchenghi&tabRepo=AY2021S1-CS2103T-F13-4%2Ftp%5Bmaster%5D&authorshipIsMergeGroup=false&authorshipFileTypes=functional-code)]  [[Testing code](https://nus-cs2103-ay2021s1.github.io/tp-dashboard/#breakdown=true&search=bchenghi&sort=groupTitle&sortWithin=title&since=2020-08-14&timeframe=commit&mergegroup=&groupSelect=groupByRepos&checkedFileTypes=docs~functional-code~test-code~other&tabOpen=true&tabType=authorship&zFR=false&tabAuthor=bchenghi&tabRepo=AY2021S1-CS2103T-F13-4%2Ftp%5Bmaster%5D&authorshipIsMergeGroup=false&authorshipFileTypes=test-code)]